-Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to ☐ Identify different approaches to engagement with clients and constituencies based on agency context and understanding of human behavior engage with clients and constituencies. ☐ Build effective practice relationship with clients and constituencies ☐ Identify theories relevant to understanding behaviors of clients and/or relevant to selecting appropriate change strategies ☐ Apply a selected theory to a client situation ☐ Demonstrate understanding of person and environment in presenting a case at a staffing ☐ Identify ways that clients are diverse and how approaches to working with individuals vary based on diversity Read article(s) on diverse population served by the agency and discuss with field instructor how this knowledge can be applied ☐ Educate others concerning updated research, new technologies, or pending policy/legislative actions ☐ Other: ☐ Other: 6.2 Use empathy, reflection, and interpersonal ☐ Use reflective responses, simple encouragement, empathic responses and demonstrate other active skills to effectively engage diverse clients and listening skills in interviews with clients constituencies ☐ Demonstrate active listening skills in meetings and in interactions with colleagues ☐ Identify and communicate client feelings ☐ Begin "where the client is" ☐ Demonstrate appropriate non-verbal communication Communication ☐ Observe and identify examples of empathy in other workers' interactions with clients and discuss with field instructor ☐ Observe and identify examples of interpersonal skills in other workers' interactions with clients and/or colleagues and discuss with field instructor ☐ Other: ☐ Other: I Competency 7: Assess Individuals, Families, Grou ps, Organizations, and Communities Social workers understand that assessment is an ongoing ng component of the dynamic and interactive process of s social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and comm unities.
-Social workers understand theories of human b ehavior and the social environment, and critically iverse clients and constituencies, including individuals, f diverse clients and constituencies to advance practice e aiverse cuems and constituencies to davance practice e sment process and value the importance of inter-professi ve reactions may affect their assessment and decision-ma = Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner:
+Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: 6.1 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to ☐ Identify different approaches to engagement with clients and constituencies based on agency context and understanding of human behavior engage with clients and constituencies. ☐ Build effective practice relationship with clients and constituencies ☐ Identify theories relevant to understanding behaviors of clients and/or relevant to selecting appropriate change strategies ☐ Apply a selected theory to a client situation ☐ Demonstrate understanding of person and environment in presenting a case at a staffing ☐ Identify ways that clients are diverse and how approaches to working with individuals vary based on diversity Read article(s) on diverse population served by the agency and discuss with field instructor how this knowledge can be applied ☐ Educate others concerning updated research, new technologies, or pending policy/legislative actions ☐ Other: ☐ Other: 6.2 Use empathy, reflection, and interpersonal ☐ Use reflective responses, simple encouragement, empathic responses and demonstrate other active skills to effectively engage diverse clients and listening skills in interviews with clients constituencies ☐ Demonstrate active listening skills in meetings and in interactions with colleagues ☐ Identify and communicate client feelings ☐ Begin "where the client is" ☐ Demonstrate appropriate non-verbal communication ☐ Observe and identify examples of empathy in other workers' interactions with clients and discuss with field instructor ☐ Observe and identify examples of interpersonal skills in other workers' interactions with clients and/or colleagues and discuss with field instructor Other: ☐ Other: Competency 7: Assess Individuals, Families, Grou ips, Organizations, and Communities in a common and of the demonstrating and internating any conservation and an advantage with and an habit of the area ng component of the dynamic and interactive process of sunities.
+Social workers understand theories of human b - liverse clients and constituencies, including individuals, f · · · · · · · · · · · · · · · · · · · diverse clients and constituencies to advance practice e sment process and value the importance of inter-professi - understand how their personal experiences and affecti ve reactions may affect their assessment and decision-ma king.
+Practice Behaviors Practicum Learning Activities and Assignments Student Performance will be Measured in the Following Manner: